Kaciras/pac-maker/README.md

 ### `loadPAC`

-Load and execute PAC script, return an object includes all global variables defined in the PAC.
+Load and execute a PAC script, return an object includes all global variables defined in the PAC.

 ```javascript
 import { readFileSync } from "fs";